Abdelfatahh/Hezema/README.md

 ## Welcome to My Portfolio

-#I am Abdelfatah Hezema
-Computer science graduate and software engineer.
+# I am Abdelfatah Hezema, Computer Science graduate and software engineer.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+My experience is mostly in Javascript frameworks (React.js/React Native and Node.js) and Ruby on Rails.

+I have a passion for CS and a huge curiousity to know how things really work, and it drives me to keep learning, exploring and digging deeper down to learn more.

+My experience is mostly in Javascript frameworks (React.js/ Vue.js and Node.js) and Frontend developement.

 ### Markdown